 Tel: +52 (81) 8047-3100

 The U.S. Commercial Service in Mexico offers specialists covering virtually every industry to assist you in entering the Mexican market.
-You can find their contact information and more information on our top-prospect sectors by reviewing the Leading Prospects section of this guide or consulting the Leading Industry Sectors web page.
+You can find their contact information and more information on our top-prospect sectors by reviewing the Leading Prospects section of this guide.
+You can also see our list of specialists online at our website (trade.gov/mexico).

 If you have specific questions about customs and documentation issues, ASK MANNY.
 Mr. Manuel Velazquez, Commercial Assistant in our Monterrey office, counsels U.S. companies every day regarding customs and shipping.
-He can be reached at firstname.lastname@example.org or +52 (81) 8047-3248.
+He can be reached at Manuel.Velazquez@trade.gov or by phone at +52 (81) 8047-3248.